nziokikevin/ketms/README.md

 5. The web application is now available for interaction with the user.

+## Link to live site
+Click this link to view the live application: https://main--warm-cranachan-0ff969.netlify.app/

 ## Copyright and License Information:
                        Copyright (c) [2022] [Kevin Nzioki]